tellery/website/docs/how-to-use/shortcut.md

 #### List

 * Type `[]` to create to-do checklist.
-* Use single asterisk `*` followed by a space to create bullet point.
+* Use single asterisk `*` followed by a space to create a bullet point.
 * Type `1.` followed by a space to start the numbered list.
 * Use two angle brackets `>>` followed by a space to start a toggle list.
 * In your list, press `Tab` to indent and add sub-bullets.